ahmadalwy3/ahmadalwy3/Who-cares-about-efficiency,-I-have-8-GB-and|or-a-quad-core-CPU.md

 ***

 Not convinced yet?
-Try [this online tool](http://www.numion.com/StopWatch/index.html) to compare how fast web pages load when using one blocker compared to another.
+Try using stopwatch to compare how fast web pages load when using one blocker compared to another.

 If you have a multi-core CPU, and hence plenty of spare CPU cycles, granted, there may not be such a noticeable difference in page load, but other popular blockers will definitely make use of plenty of whatever spare CPU cycles available (see below) to perform the same job as uBlock.